Service

 Service Name

-The name of the Service is used to identify the Pulsar topic that the Service Executor will listen to.
+The name of the Service is used to identify the topics that the Service Executor will listen to.
+By default, the Service name is the fully qualified name of the Service interface.

-To ensure backward compatibility with ongoing messages, the name of the Service must not change after the Service Executors have been deployed.
+Service names must not change after Service Executors have been deployed.

 If you want to decouple this name from the underlying implementation, for example if you want to rename the class or method, you can use an @Name